orbas1/Jobs-Package-Creation/jobs_package/Jobs_Laravel_package/README.md

 - Interview scheduling records
 - API and web routes for job browsing and management
 - Blade views, translations, and configuration publishing stubs
+- Event hooks for live feeds, notifications, and search indexing
+- Endpoints tuned for mobile clients consuming the Flutter addon